Viswath12/OrderManagementSystem/README.md

 	1. ServiceRegistry - Spring boot Eureka registry for services discovery
 	2. OrderItemService - Spring boot microservice for managing orderitems
 	3. OrderService - Spring boot microservice for managing orders.
-Uses Feign Client to call OrderItemService and save orderitems.
+Uses Feign Client to call OrderItemService to fetch and save orderitems for each order.

 Both OrderItemService and OrderService uses H2 In-memory database for data storage/retrieval and Zalando Problem dependecy to handle REST Exceptions.